Tiggax/zakljucna_naloga/references.typ

 === BATCH REACTOR

-Antibodies for research and some diagnostic applications may be produced in the small-scale reactors described above.
+#done[Antibodies for research and some diagnostic applications may be produced in the small-scale reactors described above. ]
 Antibody doses for some therapeutic applications can range from 0.5 to more than 5 mg/kg and this can translate into a requirement for tens to hundreds of kilograms per year.
 Large scale (tens of grams upwards) needs systems with the potential for scale up.